chrys-exaucet/HR-Management/README.md

  2. Use Postman to verify your HTTP CRUD requests.

- TODO:  add the angular front-end side to the app.
+ You sense that we should add a stunning front-end side to the app?
+I do too. :-)

- `Any trouble or insight?
-Feel free to open an issue.`
+ `Feel free to open an issue or send a pull request.`